-Jackson continues meeting with senators; committee vote expected April 4
+Republicans and Democrats battle over Jackson nomination

 Meanwhile, Jackson is continuing to meet with senators on Capitol Hill this week, as her allies push for bipartisan support of Biden’s nominee.
 She is scheduled to meet with Sen. Tammy Baldwin (D-Wis.)
 Monday and others in the coming days.

-Even without any Republican vote, Jackson’s confirmation remains “on track” for early April, Senate Majority Leader Charles E. Schumer (D-N.Y.) said last week — particularly after Sen. Joe Manchin III (D-W.Va.), whose vote has become critical in a 50-50 tied Senate, announced he intended to vote to confirm Jackson.
+Even without any Republican vote, Jackson’s confirmation remains “on track” for early April, Senate Majority Leader Charles E. Schumer (D-N.Y.) said last week — particularly after Sen. Joe Manchin III (D-W.Va.), whose vote has become critical in a 50-50 split Senate, announced he intended to vote to confirm Jackson.

 “I am confident Judge Jackson is supremely qualified and has the disposition necessary to serve as our nation’s next Supreme Court Justice,” Manchin said last week.